 5. Bánh Mì ốp La

 Bánh mì ốp la is by far my favorite breakfast in Vietnam.
 It sounds simple enough, it’s a fried egg sandwich after all, but they pack some flavor into it.
 Always served in a baguette, the best bánh mì ốp las have pate, pickled veggies, greens, chill paste and soy sauce.
-Now that’s a good sandwich.
+Now that’s a good sandwich and something you, too, can eat every morning if you move to Vietnam.

 You won’t have to look far for a little push cart selling bánh mìs in the morning but each one will have their own slight variation so try a few before settling on your favorite.